pepmartinez/keuss/docusaurus/blog/2023-03-30-queues-on-mongo.md

 `keuss` goes well beyond the basic approach to provide extra functionalities

 ## Some nomenclature
-LEt us start establishing some common nomenclature that will appear later on:
+Let us start establishing some common nomenclature that will appear later on:
 * ***job queue***: A construct where elements can be inserted and extracted, in a FIFO (first in, first out) manner.
 Elements extracted are removed from the queue and are no longer available
+* ***queue middleware (qmw)***: A system that provides queues and means for actors to perform as producers, consumers or both
 * ***push***: action of inserting an element into a queue
 * ***pop***: action of extracting an element from a queue
 * ***reserve/commit/rollback***: operations to provide more control on the extraction of elements: first the element is _reserved_,